 Room assignments are in effect for the entire academic year, but students may request room changes at certain times during the term, based upon availability.
-The University, the student development associate or assigned designee, and the Student Conduct officers reserve the right to assign or reassign rooms as necessary.
+The University and the director of residential life or assigned designee reserve the right to assign or reassign rooms as necessary.